Alexcj10/OpenChain-Network/README.md

 # SMART Network Project

 ## 🚀 Introduction
-Welcome to the **SMART Network** project, a **Solana-based decentralized cryptocurrency ecosystem**.
+Welcome to the **SMART Network** project, a **Binance Smart Chain-based decentralized cryptocurrency ecosystem**.
 The **SMART Network (SNET)** token is built with a vision to create a **high-performance, scalable, and interoperable blockchain ecosystem**.
-Our goal is to provide users with a seamless and cost-efficient blockchain experience while leveraging the power of the **ERC-20 token standard** and **Solana's blockchain** capabilities.
+Our goal is to provide users with a seamless and cost-efficient blockchain experience while leveraging the power of the **ERC-20 token standard** and **Binance Smart Chain's capabilities**.

 The project is community-driven, and your participation will help us shape the future of decentralized finance (DeFi) and blockchain-based applications.

 **Token Name**: SMART Network
 **Token Symbol**: SNET
-**Blockchain**: Solana
+**Blockchain**: Binance Smart Chain (BSC)
 **Token Standard**: ERC-20

 ## 🔍 Overview of SMART Network (SNET)
-The **SMART Network (SNET)** token will operate as the native asset for a decentralized ecosystem built on the **Solana blockchain**.
+The **SMART Network (SNET)** token will operate as the native asset for a decentralized ecosystem built on the **Binance Smart Chain (BSC)**.
 By adopting the **ERC-20** token standard, we are ensuring that **SNET** will be easily interoperable with various wallets, decentralized exchanges (DEXs), and smart contracts across the crypto space.

 ### Problem Solved by SMART Network (SNET)
 The **SNET** token aims to address several fundamental challenges in the blockchain ecosystem:
-1. **High Transaction Fees**: Many blockchain networks suffer from high gas fees, making transactions expensive, especially during periods of network congestion. **SMART Network** utilizes **Solana's high throughput and low transaction costs**, enabling a more affordable blockchain experience.
+1. **High Transaction Fees**: Many blockchain networks suffer from high gas fees, making transactions expensive, especially during periods of network congestion. **SMART Network** utilizes **Binance Smart Chain's low transaction costs**, enabling a more affordable blockchain experience.
 2. **Lack of Interoperability**: Most blockchain ecosystems are isolated, limiting the ability of users and developers to interact with applications across different chains.
-By adhering to the **ERC-20 token standard**, **SNET** will be compatible with Ethereum-based dApps and platforms while utilizing the speed and low fees of Solana.
+By adhering to the **ERC-20 token standard**, **SNET** will be compatible with Ethereum-based dApps and platforms while utilizing the speed and low fees of BSC.
 3. **Centralization in Governance**: Centralized decision-making processes are a common issue in many blockchain projects, where a small group of stakeholders holds power. **SNET** will feature **community-driven governance**, allowing token holders to propose and vote on important protocol changes.

 ## 💡 Why SMART Network (SNET)?
 The **SMART Network** ecosystem is designed with the following goals in mind:
-- **Scalability**: By utilizing Solana's **Proof of History (PoH)** and **Proof of Stake (PoS)** consensus mechanisms, **SNET** can support a high number of transactions per second (TPS) while maintaining low transaction costs.
+- **Scalability**: By utilizing BSC’s **Delegated Proof of Stake (DPoS)** consensus mechanism, **SNET** can support a high number of transactions per second (TPS) while maintaining low transaction costs.
 - **Decentralization**: **SMART Network** leverages a decentralized governance structure, where token holders have the power to propose and vote on network upgrades, making the ecosystem truly community-driven.
 - **Interoperability**: By using the **ERC-20** standard, **SNET** ensures compatibility with **Ethereum-based decentralized applications (dApps)**, wallets, and exchanges, making it accessible across multiple blockchain ecosystems.
-- **Security**: Solana's blockchain provides robust security measures through its decentralized nodes and cryptographic consensus mechanisms.
+- **Security**: Binance Smart Chain's blockchain provides robust security measures through its decentralized nodes and cryptographic consensus mechanisms.
 This ensures the safety and integrity of **SNET**'s transactions.

 ## 🛠️ Key Features of SMART Network (SNET)
 - **Tokenomics**: